Mini Case Studies: How To Use FlashVote

-Here are some interesting ways governments have used FlashVote surveys
+Below are some ways governments have used FlashVote surveys to make great decisions

 A city had to cut $10 million from their budget